ElectionDataAnalysis/electiondata/README.md

 Each state directory has three subfolders:
   * `data` for datafiles from the state
   * `meta` for metadata files from the state
   * `context` for information about the state that cannot be read from the contents of the data and metadata files.
 This information may be common to many datafiles; it may be related to information in the datafile but may require some contextual knowledge outside of any particular datafile.
 For example, the fact that the election on 2018-11-06 in North Carolina was a `general` election is contextual knowledge.
+Each file in the `context` directory should have a single header row.

     * `name.txt` the name of the state, e.g., 'North Carolina'
     * `schema_name.txt` the name of the schema to hold the state's raw data